Fast Score-Based Sampling via Log-Concave Reductions: Introduction

-The main contribution of this paper is to describe and analyze this general modular scheme in two main settings.
-In particular: \begin{itemize}[leftmargin=*, itemsep=0pt] \item In~\Cref{ThmConcave}, we study the problem of sampling from a strongly log-concave density with condition number $\kappa$.
-This is a very well-studied problem, and there are various high-accuracy procedures that, based on first-order information from $p_{\myspecial{x}}$, draw samples with iteration complexity scaling with $\kappa$; see~\Cref{SecFast} for further discussion.
-By adapting our modular scheme to this setting, we exhibit a sampler with iteration complexity scaling as $\Otil \big( \sqrt{d} \log(\kappa) \log^3(1/\varepsilon) \big)$.
-Thus, knowledge of annealed scores are very useful, since dependence on the condition number becomes logarithmic.
+More specifically, we prove two main theorems: \begin{itemize}[leftmargin=*, itemsep=0pt] \item In~\Cref{ThmConcave}, we study the problem of sampling from a strongly log-concave density on $\real^d$ with condition number $\kappa$.
+This is a very well-studied problem, and standard Langevin-type procedures exhibit \emph{linear} scaling with $\kappa$.
+By adapting our modular scheme that exploits Stein scores, we show that this dependence can be reduced to \emph{logarithmic} in $\kappa$.
+In particular, we do so by reducing to $K+1$ SLC problems with $K \leq 1 + \log_2(\kappa)$.
+To the best of our knowledge, this is the first efficient scheme that exhibits such logarithmic dependence.
+When high-accuracy SLC samplers are used within the reduction, we guarantee an overall iteration complexity of $\Otil \big( \sqrt{d} \; \log(\kappa) \polylog(1/\varepsilon) \big)$.

-\item In~\Cref{ThmMultiModal}, we study the use of our modular scheme for sampling from an general multi-modal density.
-We specify a forward trajectory of length $K$, specified by an \emph{adaptive stepsize sequence}, that ensures that both properties \TERM and \BACK hold.
-This leads to concrete bounds on sampling complexity in terms of trajectory length $K$, and the complexity of solving these sub-problems, and we exhibit a sampler with iteration complexity $\Otil( K \sqrt{d} \log^3(1/\varepsilon))$.
-In~\Cref{CorMultiWorst}, we provide a worst-case bound on $K$ in terms of a geometric Lipschitz constant, but suspect that this guarantee can be improved. \end{itemize} We discuss connections between these results and related work in more detail in the next section, as well as following the statements of~\Cref{ThmConcave} and~\Cref{CorMultiWorst}, along with open questions and extensions in~\Cref{SecOpen}.
+\item In~\Cref{ThmMultiModal}, we study the use of our modular scheme for sampling from a general multi-modal density.
+We specify a forward trajectory of length $K$, specified by an \emph{adaptive stepsize sequence}, that ensures a SLC sequence of sub-problems.
+This leads to concrete bounds on sampling complexity in terms of trajectory length $K$, and the complexity of solving these sub-problems, and we exhibit a sampler with iteration complexity $\Otil( K \sqrt{d} \polylog(1/\varepsilon))$.
+In Corollary~\ref{CorMultiWorst}, we provide a worst-case bound on $K$ in terms of a geometric Lipschitz constant, but suspect that this guarantee can be improved. \end{itemize} We put these results in the context of past work in the next section, as well as in the discussion following the statement of our theorems.